-It is could be possible in the future but right now each is targeting a set of systems to emulate.
+Old answer: It is could be possible in the future but right now each is targeting a set of systems to emulate.
 MESS is built on top of the MAME infrastructure and they share many of the same CPU code.
 The teams work very close and many developers contribute to both projects.
 Many arcade systems emulated in MAME are based on or related to consoles emulated in MESS.
 There is a mutual benefit in testing and development of these related drivers.

 The MESS project keeps up-to-date with changes to the core MAME system, and generally releases shortly after each major MAME release.